 It is acknowledged that future life expectancy and, in particular, the allowance for future improvements in life expectancy, is uncertain.
 There is a consensus amongst actuaries, demographers and medical experts that life expectancy is likely to improve in the future.
-Allowance has been made in the ongoing valuation basis for future improvements as follows:
+Allowance has been made in the ongoing valuation basis for future improvements in line with the 2013 version of the Continuous Mortality Investigation model published by the Actuarial Profession and a 1.25% per annum minimum underpin to future reductions in mortality rates.
+This is a similar allowance for future improvements to that made in 2013.